zzhangjii/learning-library/ospa-library/security/LAB2_CASB.md

 * Let’s register ourselves and become a member of the “Community”.
 Open your browser to the CASB “trial” pod: https://trial.palerra.net.
 * Login to CASB using the Tenant admin account

-**NOTE: Tenatn User id and Password will be delivered by the instructor**
+**NOTE: Tenant User id and Password will be delivered by the instructor**

 ![CASB Console](./media/casb_login1.png)
 <p align="center"> Figure 1-1 </p>